aperron/strapi-to-typescript/README.md

 sts ./api ./extensions/users-permissions/models/ -g ./components/ -o path/to/your/types/dir/
 ```

-You may generate enumeration or union types with option -e
+You may generate enumeration or string literal types with option -e

 ```sh
 sts ./api ./extensions/users-permissions/models/ -e -g ./components/ -o path/to/your/types/dir/